 Tom: Don’t leave me behind, is what I’m saying.
 So, so yeah.
 So yeah, that’s, that’s, it’s getting that kind of setting up that expectation.
 I think it’s wonderful.
 What do you, what do you mean?
 You say a lot when we talk about process-driven businesses, what do you mean by that?

 Susan: So my opinion of a process-driven business is that it’s really people driven.
-So when you establish clear process with your team, they know what to do.
+So when you establish a clear process with your team, they know what to do.
 The expectations are clear, and there’s a method to hold them accountable.
 There also needs to be a way.
 And so here’s another process for you.
 The process of process, I know that sounds redundant and bureaucracy bureau bureaucratic, bureaucratic, but how are you rolling out your processes?
 How are you storing them?
 How are you making updates?
 How do you get input from your team when something isn’t going well?
-That this keeps being a sticking point that helps you improve your business.
+That this keeps being a sticking point that helps you focus on working on your business.
 So you are driving your business by the process.
 When something goes wrong, you have this beautiful management tool of saying to your team member what happened in the process that did not render the outcome we expected.
 And now you’re working with your team member to fix and solve the overall process, not just the one right in front of your face.
 So fix the current one and then let’s go back and let’s fix this so it doesn’t happen again.
 And when you get into that man, your team’s now working together, they don’t feel berated.
 They feel like they’re part of the solution and they feel like their input is valued.
 You get ’em to stick around a lot longer and be very committed to executing against what you, as the owner, want to be the expectation and vision of your company.
 So that’s kind of what I mean about process-driven business.
 The other thing too is

 you, your whole team needs to think that way.
 My team is great when they say things like, Hey, I’m noticing we’re that it would be good if we did this thing, or we are doing this thing every time we repeat opening a new project or something like that.
 I’m going to add it to the project template.
 I’m going to add it to the process.
 They always run it by me because I am the keeper of the process at our company, which as a CEO, maybe I shouldn’t be, but I’m also the COO of my company.
 We’re small still.
 So that’s the other thing, you gotta, you gotta manage expectations of what your CEO should not be doing when you’re still small and growing.
 You can’t outrun your financials, so to speak.
 But you know, that’s something that I’m actually training somebody on my team to take over for me.
 And so she’ll start making the decisions.
 But you do need somebody in charge of that decision-making so that you don’t have your team willy-nilly making changes without recognizing the impact it has overall.
 But you do want to make sure that they have the input and give them the power to execute it themselves.
 And then also how are they rolling it out to the rest of the team to make sure they know.